 For more information about the importance of an undisturbed hour after birth, see our article here.

-It’s a common misconception that newborn babies need to wear hats to stay warm (right after the birth).
+It’s a common misconception that newborn babies need to wear hats to stay warm (right after birth).
 In fact, there is no need to rely on hats to keep your baby warm, because you will be keeping your baby warm.

 Your body temperature helps to regulate your baby’s body temperature, which is why skin-to-skin contact is so important in the hours following the birth.
 During skin-to-skin contact, if your baby feels too hot, your body will cool down, and if your baby feels too cold, your body will heat up.